Thursday, May 28, 2009

 I guess you really can do anything... given the right reasons and/or the right circumstances.
 (I'll explain this more as we go along).
 I'm so tired that I think I'll be asleep for the night by 7:30 tonight.
 Slowly, we are making our way to the end of the school year and at my school we still have 10 actual days of school left (we come back after Memorial Day).
 What a journey this first year of teaching full-time has been, particularly at my age (58).

-I've loved all the years of substitute teaching and now I have really enjoyed this year as well.
+I've loved all the years of substitute teaching and now I have really enjoyed teaching full-time this year as well.
 I think I was truly supposed to be the teacher for some of these kids.
-I hope I have been able to give to them what they were in need of, as they certainly have given to me.
+I hope I have been able to give to them what they needed, as they certainly have given me what I've needed.
 Case in point: every morning I read to the children about someone remarkable and we talk about them and the traits that made that person so amazing so they can learn to model them.
 The last two days we have been reading about Albert Schweitzer.
 Anyway, when I finish reading, we discuss it a bit and write some traits and ideas on the board and the kids settle down to write a journal entry about it and then illustrate it.
 It's amazing what young children can come up with.
-So, this morning I was at my desk when all of a sudden one of my little 7 year old boys quietly gets out of his seat, walks up to my desk, stands right next to me, leans his head on my shoulder until our heads are touching and gives me a little squeeze and then slips back into his seat without saying a word.
+So, this morning I was at my desk when all of a sudden one of my little 7-year-old boys quietly got out of his seat, walked up to my desk, stood right next to me, leaned his head on my shoulder until our heads were touching, gave me a little squeeze and then slipped back into his seat without saying a word.
 Yep, that's why I teach.

 Kind of makes me want to head off to bed now.
 Nighty night!!
 Enjoy!